The Ebony Horse: Armenia

 In Armenian variants of the tale type, the prince departs either on a wooden horse or on a big wheel to the princess's kingdom.
 After the prince loses the flying machine, his family is separated, but reunites at the end of the story, as the princess averts a possible incestual marriage with her own son by the prince.

+Azerbaijan

+Azerbaijani scholarship registers a similar tale in the Azerbaijani Tale Corpus, indexed as 575, Taxta at ("Wooden Horse"): a jeweller and a carpenter bet against each other whose skills are better (or for the love of a woman); the prince is called to arbiter the dispute; the jeweller fashions a golden rooster and the carpenter a wooden horse, which the prince rides on to another kingdom; in this second kingdom, the prince absconds with the local king's daughter and both flee on the horse, but are separated when the horse burns down; the princess reaches another city and places an image to find her lover; the prince and the princess reunite.

 Georgia

 Georgian scholarship registers 3 variants of type 575, "Wooden Horse", in Georgia: the vehicle is a wooden horse the prince flies on to meet a princess, and sometimes the tale shows a long period of separation for the couple.

 In a Georgian tale titled "Царевич и деревянный конь" ("The Tsar's Son and the Wooden Horse"), a childless royal couple has a son at last, and invites the entire kingdom.
 A carpenter and a metalsmith decide to create presents for the newborn prince, each in their own craft.
 The carpenter delivers a wooden horse that can fly.
 The prince delights at the present.
 The metalsmith, however, warns his colleague that if the prince mounts the horse, he will not know how to control it.
 So the carpenter returns to the palace and teaches the prince, who ends up flying on the horse to regions unknown.
 He reaches the roof of an old woman, in another kingdom, and she invites him in.
 He learns of the princess lockes in the tower and flies towards her on the horse.
 After escaping an attempted execution, the prince and the princess flee the kingdom and separate; the horse is destroyed in a fire.
 The princess goes to another kingdom and becomes its sovereign when a bird lands on her head three times.
 Using her royal powers, she orders a bridge to be made and a picture of her husband to be affixed on it.